weswu8/codeautodeploy/README.md

 How it works
 ====
-If you use AWS code pipeline. you should add one invoke step in you pipeline. you can use the doPreparePackage.py, this script is a lambda script. it will publish your built package and version infomation to your target s3 location. and the codeautodeploy.py  will continuously fetch the new version infomation from your s3 URL,and it will install the package firtly and then keepping to update the appliation if there are new version published.
+If you use AWS code pipeline. you should add one invoke step in you pipeline. you can use the doPreparePackage.py, this script is a lambda script. it will publish your built package and version infomation to your target s3 location. and then the codeautodeploy.py  will continuously fetch the new version infomation from your s3 URL, install the package firstly and keepping to update the appliation if there is new version published.

 Installation
 ====